Multiplex (movie theater): Netherlands

-In the Netherlands there weren't many multiplexes until the millennial change.
-In April 2000 Pathé ArenA opened its doors in the ArenAPoort area in Amsterdam.
+In the Netherlands, there weren't many multiplexes until the millennial change.
+In April 2000, Pathé ArenA opened its doors in the ArenAPoort area in Amsterdam.
 It is the largest multiplex in the Netherlands and features 14 screens and 3250 seats in total.
 Nowadays a lot of other multiplexes are being set up, but so far none of them have surpassed Pathé ArenA's capacity.

 Spain

 Multiplexes (multicines) are very popular in Spain and they can be found in or close to most cities, displacing the traditional single-screen theaters.
 Many middle-sized and large cities have several of them, and they are also common in malls.
 The average number of screens per theater was 5.2 in 2016.

 The Kinepolis-Madrid Ciudad de la Imagen megaplex has been the largest movie theater in the world since 1998, with 25 screens and a seating capacity of 9,200 including a 996-seat auditorium.
 Kinepolis-Valencia, built in 2001, boasts 24 screens and 8,000 seats.
+Meanwhile Kinepolis-Splau, in Barcelona, hosts the largest amount of screens, 28, and has a capacity of 2,638 seats.

 United Kingdom

 As noted above, the world's first multiplex, the Regal Twins, opened in Manchester in 1930.
 The first triplex in the UK was the ABC Cinema in Lothian Road, Edinburgh which opened 29 November 1969.
-The Regal Twins were converted in 1972 to a five screen complex (Studios 1 to 5) by Star Group, as the first five-cinema complex in Britain.
+The Regal Twins were converted in 1972 to a five-screen complex (Studios 1 to 5) by Star Group, as the first five-cinema complex in Britain.

-In 1985, AMC Cinemas opened a ten-screen cinema at The Point in Milton Keynes.
+In 1985, AMC Cinemas opened a ten-screen theater at The Point in Milton Keynes.
 This was AMC's first multiplex outside of the United States and saw a turnaround in the decline of the UK cinema industry.
 Cannon followed it with an eight-screen cinema in Salford Quays in 1986.
 The success of the cinema at Milton Keynes led to further expansion by AMC in the UK to the MetroCentre in Gateshead and then to Dudley, Telford, Warrington and by royal appointment to London, before it eventually sold its UK division to a joint venture which it had formed with United Artists and Cinema International Corporation, which later became UCI Cinemas in 1989.
 By the end of 1992, the 5 major exhibitors (UCI, MGM, Warner, National Amusements and Odeon Cinemas) had built 525 multiplex screens in the last eight years in the UK, with cinema admissions increasing from an all-time low of 54 million in 1984 to over 100 million.
 The increase in multiplexes led to 77% of the UK's screens being owned by the 5 major exhibitors.
 The increase in multiplexes around the country also reduced the importance of London from a revenue standpoint.
 Non-multiplex cinemas are now rare in the UK.
 In July 2000, Star City, Birmingham opened with a 30-screen Warner Village Cinemas (now a 25-screen Vue Cinemas with 5,079 seats), at the time the largest cinema in Europe.